markanderson96/CS7CS4-Kaggle/README.md

 **Usage**

 Provided sklearn-python and numpy-python are present, this script should run on any machine provided data is contained in a folder.
-Progress through the script is displayed on the terminal, followed by training and testing R^2 scores.
+Progress through the script is displayed on the terminal, followed by RMSE.

 **Issues**